jamziesj/meoww/replit.md

 - ✓ Sanitized all user inputs before processing in mailto links
 - ✓ Removed unused UI components to reduce bundle size
 - ✓ Optimized codebase by cleaning up dead code and improving efficiency
+- ✓ **Critical Security Fix**: Upgraded Vite from ^5.4.14 to ^5.4.19 to patch CVE-2025-30208 vulnerability
+- ✓ Applied minimal security patch with zero breaking changes to maintain application stability